 Then we move to the next key aspect – independence from various constraints.
 These are: natural, social, and divine:

 • Divine constraints, of course, refer to religious grounds on which people feel obliged to do or abstain from doing certain things.
 It is the basic definition of “sin.”
 If you do this, you have sinned.

 • Social constraints are the written and unwritten rules of living together with other people in large groups (cities, towns, villages, tribes, etc.).
-One example of a social constraint is to not go naked in public.
+One example of a social constraint is not going naked in public.

 Thus, one of the rules of society is that we must cover our bodies with clothes.

-Does wearing clothes, then, mean we are not acting under a free will?
-Some would believe it so.
+Does wearing clothes, then, mean we are not acting under free will?
+Some would believe so.
 For instance, some people choose to streak (appear naked in public) as a form of protest;

 • Natural constraints are our own impulses that compel us to do or not to do certain things.
 This is what falls under impulsive behavior – such as obsessive-compulsive disorder, Tourette’s syndrome, and various other similar conditions.